Latvian language: Non-native speakers

-The history of the Latvian language (see below) has placed it in a peculiar position for a language of its size whereby it is spoken by a large number of non-native speakers as compared to native speakers.
+The history of the Latvian language (see below) has placed it in a peculiar position for a language of its size, whereby many non-native speakers speak it compared to native speakers.
 The immigrant and minority population in Latvia is 700,000 people: Russians, Belarusians, Ukrainians, Poles, and others.
-The majority of immigrants settled in Latvia between 1940 and 1991; supplementing pre-existing ethnic minority communities (Latvian Germans, Latvian Jews).
+The majority of immigrants settled in Latvia between 1940 and 1991; supplementing pre-existing ethnic minority communities (Latvian Germans, Latvian Jews, Latvian Russians).
 The trends show that the proficiency of Latvian among its non-native speakers is gradually increasing.
-In a 2009 survey by Latvian Language Agency 56% percent of respondents with Russian as their native language described having a good knowledge of Latvian, whereas for the younger generation (from 17 to 25 years) the number was 64%.
+In a 2009 survey by the Latvian Language Agency 56% percent of respondents with Russian as their native language described having a good knowledge of Latvian, whereas for the younger generation (from 17 to 25 years) the number was 64%.

-The increased adoption of Latvian by minorities was brought about by its status as the only official language of the country and other changes in the society after the fall of the Soviet Union that mostly shifted linguistic focus away from Russian.
+The increased adoption of Latvian by minorities was brought about by its status as the country's only official language and other changes in the society after the fall of the Soviet Union that mostly shifted linguistic focus away from Russian.
 As an example, in 2007, universities and colleges for the first time received applications from prospective students who had a bilingual secondary education in schools for minorities.
 Fluency in Latvian is expected in a variety of professions and careers.

 Grammar

 Latvian grammar represents a classic Indo-European (Baltic) system with well developed inflection and derivation.
-Primary word stress, with some exceptions in derivation and inflection, is on the first syllable.
+Word stress, with some exceptions in derivation and inflection, more often is on the first syllable.
 There are no articles in Latvian; definiteness is expressed by an inflection of adjectives.
 Basic word order in Latvian is subject–verb–object; however, word order is relatively free.